SAP/abap-cleaner/README.md

 ### Scope of the Tool

-ABAP cleaner can be used to clean up both existing and new code, both productive code and test code, both with a "broadband" approach (simultaneously applying 55+ different rules) and a focused approach (cleaning with a limited selection of rules).
+ABAP cleaner can be used to clean up both existing and new code, both product code and test code, both with a "broadband" approach (simultaneously applying 55+ different rules) and a focused approach (cleaning with a limited selection of rules).